EMAIL BILL - [email protected]

 Where To Get Clothing Samples Made.

 06/09).
-Clothing sample makers can be sample factories, small CMT factories, or freelance sample machinists.
+Clothing sample makers can include sample factories, small CMT factories, or freelance sample machinists.
 Really good sample machinists are hard to find, and the best are always busy.
+Sample Machinists may work from home, or from a dedicated sampling studio.
+Sometimes they will be available to hire for in-house work.

-Although a seamstress, or dressmaker may be able to produce samples, they are not necessarily trained as professional sample machinists in the fashion industry.
+Although a seamstress, or dressmaker may be able to produce samples, they are not trained as professional sample machinists in the fashion industry.
 It is important that your sample machinist understands how factories construct garments correctly.

 What Is A Clothing Sample ?